bafta award icon.site

 The guild lists aren’t a great surprise, with an ongoing habit of ignoring international movies; backed by their unions, these awards tend to favour their members, and in some cases films are marked as ineligible for entry if outside the membership (this was indeed the case for The Secret Agent at the DGAs).
 Yet, with these limiting boundaries, they are still talked about as signposts for the Oscars race, which has to be aggravating for anyone running a campaign for one of these films.

-Containing these films to the singular and crowded Best International Film category, dents their trajectory toward the Oscars, and while some fans pooh-pooh the industry backslapping of awards season, as Amanda Seyfried recently explained, even just being nominated gets you ‘on a list’ with fellow filmmakers for future projects.
+Containing these films to the singular and crowded Best International Film category dents their trajectory toward the Oscars.
+And while some fans pooh-pooh the industry backslapping of awards season, as Amanda Seyfried recently explained, even just being nominated gets you ‘on a list’ with fellow filmmakers for future projects.
 So it does matter.

 But something more vital is missing here.
 The world is in turmoil.
 Trump’s US administration is on a demented inward turn, divesting from numerous international agreements; terrorising brown and Black people (Latinos and Somalis in particular) at home with indiscriminate and violent ICE roundups for citizens and immigrants alike, and abroad with its recent unprovoked attack on Venezuela; and now threatening Greenland, Cuba and Iran.